 Two options are available for the MA degree: On-campus option and distance learning option.
 In the on-campus option, our MA degree is incorporated into program requirements for candidates in our EdS and PhD degree programs.
 The MA degree is required and built into our program of study, and students admitted to the EdS or PhD program receive the MA along the way during their programs.
 After about one-and-one-half years into their graduate programs of study, EdS and PhD candidates have completed the 33 graduate credits for the MA degree during the course of their EdS or PhD programs.
 EdS and PhD students then go on to complete the additional coursework, practica and internships for their EdS or PhD degrees.

-The distance learning option (blends online classes with intensive campus weekends and is offered through the College of Continuing Studies: http://bamabydistance.ua.edu/degrees/eds-in-ed-psych-school-psychology.
-The distance learning program does NOT hold NASP approval.
+The distance learning option blends online classes with intensive campus weekends and is offered through the College of Continuing Studies: http://bamabydistance.ua.edu/degrees/educational-psychology-school-psychology-psychometry/index.php.
+The distance learning program does not hold NASP approval.
 Currently, only applicants who hold a valid bachelor’s-level Professional Educator Certificate in a teaching field or a valid master’s-level Professional Educator Certificate in another area of instructional support will be considered for the distance program.

 Applicants to the on-campus program are encouraged to complete their applications by January 15 for admission the following fall semester.
 Statement of purpose and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.
-Applicants may be considered for admission in some circumstances if they meet either the GPA requirement OR the GRE score requirement, but not both.
+Applicants may be considered for admission in some circumstances if they meet either the GPA requirement OR the GRE score requirement; however, both factors are considered.

 Applicants to the distance learning program are encouraged to complete their applications by April 15.
 Statement of purpose, vita/resume and letters of recommendation consistent with goals of the program, GRE score of 300 or above and a GPA of 3.0 on a 4.0 scale are needed for regular admission.
-Applicants may be considered for admission in some circumstances if they meet either the GPA requirement OR the GRE score requirement, but not both.
+Applicants may be considered for admission in some circumstances if they meet either the GPA requirement OR the GRE score requirement; however, both factors are considered.
 In addition, distance learning applicants must meet admission requirements established by the Alabama State Department of Education: